Causes Of Weight Gain

-Weight gain has become a common problem in today’s life because of unhealthy food habits, eating pattern, lazy or busy lifestyle and some other reasons.
-All of which leading to many health issues due to unable to maintain body’s ideal weight.
+Weight gain has become a common problem in today’s life because of unhealthy food habits, eating patterns, lazy or busy lifestyle,s, and some other reasons.
+All of which leads to many health issues due to unable to maintain the body’s ideal weight.
 So let’s discuss all of these causes in detail.

 Before we start we should know what is Ideal Body Weight.